hisplan/cromwell-gwf-setup/README.md

 ### NGINX

-Make sure the listening port is set to `80`, and turn off SSL.
+Make sure the listening port is set to `80`, and turn off SSL by commenting out the three lines as shown below:

 ```bash
 $ sudo nano /etc/nginx/nginx.conf